zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

 .. _add-scene:

-Add a scene to the standalone
+Add a Scene to the Standalone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Follow the step-by-step instructions to properly add your scene to Flightmare.

-Create or add a new scene
+Create or Add a new Scene
 """""""""""""""""""""""""

 First, you need a new scene.
 You can add your scenes or scenes from the asset store.